brer-rabbit/zoxnoxious/README.md

 # Z-Cards #

-A Z-Card is a circuit board that plugs into the Zoxnoxious backplane.
-Each card receives digital signals such as I2C and SPI, and the card drives a defined set of pins with analog signals.
+A Z-Card is a voice card that plugs into the Zoxnoxious backplane.
+Each card receives digital signals such as I2C and SPI along with analog signals from other Z-Cards.
+Then each Z-Card drives a defined set of pins with its own analog output.
 The Z-Cards are agnostic to the microcontroller; the interface being I2C and SPI most any microcontroller can do that.
-While I'm using a Raspberry Pi in this project, these cards are ripe for anyone developing an analog synth with a microcontroller.
+These cards are ripe for re-use in developing an analog synth with a microcontroller if you want to do your own thing and not use a Raspberry Pi like I have done in this project.

 Cards developed to date include:

 * AS3340 VCO
 * AS3372 Signal Processor (VCF, VCA)
 * SSI2130/AS3394 Dual VCO + VCF Synth Voice
 * Pole Dancer multimode filter with morphing/crossfade

-The backplane design allows for up to 8 cards to be controlled.
-The backplane requires addressing so that counts as one of the eight.
-The backplane board is designed with 6 slots, so one of the control addresses goes unused.
+The backplane design allows for up to 8 cards to be addressed with itself counting as one.
+One control address goes unused as the backplane board design only has 6 physical slots.

 # Raspberry Pi Host #